 § In 1815 a statue was added to the relic, sculpted in wood by a skilled artist from Serra by the name of Saint Bruno, thus was born among the people the false belief that Saint Bruno and Saint Ilarion were brothers who chose to do penance along the shores of the Allaro (river).
 It was said that the first brother would eat nothing but a few lupines a day, throwing the shells into the water which would then be gathered up and eaten by Ilarion downstream.
 However, we now know that Ilarion lived between the third and fourth century, while Saint Bruno founded his Carthusian monastery in Calabria in 1091.

 The Caulonian people find the position of his last place surprisingly similar to the place where the convent on the Allaro, (between San Nicola and Calatria), is found and to where the Saint’s relic is taken twice a year.

 About ten months following the death of Ilarion, Esichio was able to smuggle the corpse to Maiuma, in Palestine, giving it proper burial in the ancient monastery found there.

-A relic of the Saint (the bone of an arm) is still worshiped today in Caulonia, although precisely how it reached Caulonia is still unknown and the history of its conveyance is inextricably tangled up with the legend.
+A relic of the Saint (the bone of an arm) is still venerated today in Caulonia, although precisely how it reached Caulonia is still unknown and the history of its conveyance is inextricably tangled up with the legend.
 When oriental monasticism, by now definitively regulated and ordered by Saint Basilio di Cesarea, became widespread even in the west, many relics of different Saints were brought to the lands and offered to the people to adore; others still were brought back by the Crusaders returning from the Holy Land.